← Back to guides

 6. Immediate wins

 Include quick 5-minute tasks.
-Early wins generate momentum.
-ADHD brains thrive on immediate feedback.
+Early wins generate momentum and make it easier to continue.

 Step 1: Daily energy check

 Before planning anything, assess your energy level.
-Low spoons today?
+Low energy today?
 Plan 2-3 light tasks.
 High energy?
 You can tackle more challenging work.
 Matching your list to your actual capacity prevents overwhelm.

 Step 2: Brain dump